DMould123/next.js-e-commerce-app/README.md

-# Smart Tuition E-Commerce Store 📚💼
+# Start Tuition E-Commerce Store 📚💼

 ## Description 🌍

-The Smart Tuition E-Commerce Store is a web application designed to facilitate the booking and sale of tuition services.
+The Start Tuition E-Commerce Store is a web application designed to facilitate the booking and sale of tuition services.
 It provides a platform for both students and tutors to connect, explore available tuition options, and schedule sessions.
 This project aims to simplify the process of finding and booking tuition services online.